crossplane/crossplane/design/one-pager-moving-packages.md

 This tells Crossplane that the `crossplane-contrib/provider-family-aws` package replaces the `upbound/provider-family-aws` package.

-When the revision controller encounters a package with a replaces stanza, it'll deactivate the replaced package(s) before installing the new package.
+When the revision controller encounters a package with a `replaces` stanza, it'll deactivate the replaced package(s) before installing the replacement package.

-When the replaced package is deactivated, the new package can be installed without a conflict.
+After Crossplane deactivates the replaced package, it can install the replacement package without a conflict.
 A deactivated package [owns][owner-ref] but doesn't [control][controller-ref] its payload (e.g. a Provider's MR CRDs).
 This eliminates the controller reference conflict.

 A deactivated package exists, but in an inactive state.
 Specifically: